Guide to wedding dress alterations

 Alterations costs

+The cost of alterations often varies depending on what needs to be done.
 We always recommend budgeting extra for alterations just in case.
 Some factors that can affect pricing include:

 • The complexity and amount of alterations